fraudguard-io/scripts/linux-firewall-integration/ufw/Sync from FraudGuard.io raw list by risk API to ufw/readme.md

    sudo apt-get install jq

 2. FraudGuard.io Credentials:
-   - Obtain your FraudGuard.io API Key username and password.
+   - Obtain your FraudGuard.io API key username and password, which are different from your web application credentials.

 3. UFW:
    - Ensure UFW is installed and active on your server: